Trahloc/foundryvtt-dice-so-nice/README.md

 - **Animation Speed**: Change the speed at which the dices roll.
 - **3D layer position**: Select if dice appear on top of the UI or under.
 - **Throwing force**: Change the magnitude of the vector applied to roll the dice.
 Let you either gently roll the dice or throw them with full force like a mad man.
+- **Override your dice appearance**: By default, a dice appearance can be changed when a flavor text is added to the roll.
+Uncheck to disable.

 ## Special Effects
 ![Preview](./settings-sfx.jpg?raw=true)